vtexdocs/help-center-content/docs/faq/en/why-has-a-transaction-been-successfully-settled-but-not-finalized-in-the-pci-gateway.md

 ---
-title: Why has a transaction been successfully settled but not finalized in the Payments?
+title: 'Why has a transaction been successfully settled but not finalized in the Payments?'
 id: 5kOSpUYvTyuUKOOws2A8Me
 status: PUBLISHED
 createdAt: 2017-05-22T17:47:40.705Z